Voters with Disabilities

 WHEELCHAIR & MOTORIZED SCOOTER VOTERS: The screen of the Touch Screen voting unit can be adjusted to permit a voter who is sitting to view his/her ballot and interact with the unit while casting a ballot.

-Mail/Absent Ballots: Reasonable accommodations are made for the use of mail/absent ballots by voters with disabilities as well as elderly IF YOU ARE UNABLE TO SIGN YOUR NAME: If you are unable to sign your name because of a physical disability, you can still receive a ballot by mail for all elections (in that calendar year) by submitting :
+Mail/Absent Ballots: Reasonable accommodations are made for the use of mail/absent ballots by voters with disabilities as well as elderly IF YOU ARE UNABLE TO MARK AND/OR SIGN YOUR NAME:

 For additional details see NRS 293.3165 or call the Registrar of Voters office, at (775) 328-3670.